ned14/outcome/doc/src/content/_index.md

 If you are familiar with Swift's error code throws or Rust's `Result<T, E>`, you will find almost identical semantics in the transports provided here.
-Outcome even has a \ref try_operation "OUTCOME_TRY" macro doing most of the `try` keyword in Rust and Swift!
+Outcome even has a `OUTCOME_TRY` macro doing most of the `try` keyword in Rust and Swift!

 {{% notice note %}}